Traditional WGNS On-Air Advertising, One of the Most Popular Places to Be in Rutherford County:

 (For internet information scroll down) WGNS has been building a local audience in Rutherford County since 1947.
 The Good Neighbor Station is known for providing the community with local news, sports and weather.
 WGNS is the home for high school sports, MTSU football and basketball and has aired Braves baseball since 1982.

-Today, the WGNS listening audience is 45,000 weekly and growing (these are traditional "on-air" listener numbers and do not include internet listeners).
-Our audience is based in Rutherford County (population 295,000+).
+Today, the WGNS listening audience is 200,000 and growing (these are traditional "on-air" listener numbers and internet listeners).
+Our audience is based in Rutherford County (population 330,000+).
 These listeners are hearing your ad over and over again daily.
-That amounts to 225,000 "impressions of listeners hearing your ad" weekly if your ad airs five days per week.
-Monthly, 45,000 daily listeners would hear your ad 1-million times (counting a total of 45,000 listeners weekly and daily).
+That amounts to over 400,000 "impressions of listeners hearing your ad" weekly if your ad airs five days per week.
+Monthly, listeners would hear your ad 1-million + times (combined totals of traditional on air and online listeners weekly and daily).
 Radio "terms" and typical wording of media information is below our contact information on this page.

 WGNS has lots of history: